iamme24cl/mero-winenotes/README.md

 ## MeroWineNotes

-Welcome to MeroWineNotes.
+Welcome to MeroWineNotes!
 This is an app that lets you take notes of your favorite wines.
 When working as a sommelier, I was constantly tasting new wines and taking notes of them.
 My goal with this app was to build something that the user can use to take notes of wines in a pattern that sommeliers or individuals in similar fields generally use. (producer/winery name, the grape varietal(s) used to make the wine, the appelation(region), the vintage, price, tasting notes)

 ## Installation